wp-plugins/related-youtube-videos/readme.txt

 == Description ==

-**relatedYouTubeVideos** is a free WordPress plugin that embeds a number of, well, YouTube videos that are related to your content.
+**Related YouTube Videos** is a free WordPress plugin that embeds a number of, well, YouTube videos that are related to your content.
 The list is put together by using the YouTube search API.
 And you can specify the relation between the videos and your content by:

 * the title of your current post, page or custom post type.
 * the tags of your current post, page or custom post type.